 The AYR spans 12 consecutive calendar months, a standard requirement for doctoral training in psychology.
 Your AYR comprises eight courses (as listed below), which are completed over four quarters in a blended format.
 Part of each course is online, but the majority is taught face-to-face in Minneapolis.
 You will also experience formal and informal interaction with faculty members, administrators, students, staff members, and other professionals as part of the in-residence year.

-The AYR comprises the following courses for students in the Counseling and Clinical Psychology specialization:
+The AYR comprises the following courses for students in the Clinical Psychology specialization:

 - Ethics and Standards of Psychological Practice